jbmusso/mongoose-emailable/README.md

 mongoose-email
 ==============

-Mongoose plugin for email with confirmation and express middleware
+Mongoose plugin for email with confirmation and express route